 Publish long-form content

-But long-form content can be difficult to execute if your main audience involves forex traders who are usually looking for market news and insights.
-Try to blend your content with things like guides, tutorials, and reviews that can be lengthy and very detailed.
-Tutorials are a great way to engage with users and keep their attention focused but remember – your content must be compelling and intriguing, as well as accurate and up-to-date.
+But long-form content can be challenging to execute if your primary audience involves forex traders who are usually looking for market news and insights.
+Try to blend your content with things like guides, tutorials, and reviews that can be lengthy and detailed.
+Tutorials are a great way to engage with users and keep their attention focused but remember – your content must be intriguing and up-to-date.

 Make sure technical SEO is in place